josephburnett/mosaic/README.md

 ## Overview

 A photo mosaic is an image composed of many small images (see http://en.wikipedia.org/wiki/Photo_mosaic).
-This project generates a photo mosaic from a collection of tiles.
-Tiles are formed from a set of input images by breaking them into squares of the same size.
+This project generates a photo mosaic of a target image from a collection of tiles, which are the source images broken into squares of equal size.

 ## Usage

+   lend run <target_image> <source_images>...

    lein run target.jpg tiles/*.jpg

+   lein run --tile-size 100 --tile-step 20 --samples 3 --output "example-output.txt" --width 50 target.jpg tiles/*.jpg

-   lein run \
+   lein run --help
-   --tile-size 100 \
-   --tile-step 20 \
-   --samples 3 \
-   --output "example-output.txt" \
-   --width 50

 ## License